 Give plain mochi a delicious umami punch with my easy Isobeyaki Mochi with Cheese.
 Dipped in soy sauce and wrapped in nori seaweed, it's a popular way to enjoy glutinous rice cakes as a satisfying snack on Japanese New Year or anytime.

 Combine 2 Tbsp soy sauce and 1 Tbsp sugar in a microwave-safe bowl.
-Microwave it briefly until the sugar melts.
+Heat it briefly until the sugar melts.
 Stir to dissolve and set aside.

 Line a cold frying pan with parchment paper and evenly space 4 Japanese rice cake (kiri mochi) on top.

-Turn on the heat to medium-low and cover with a lid.
+Turn on the heat to medium low and cover with a lid.
 Set the timer for 5 minutes.
-Tip: Covering the pan traps heat and moisture, helping the mochi cook evenly and puff up.
 Remove the lid as the mochi begins to puff.
+(It's OK to occasionally lift the lid to check the mochi.)
+Nami's Tip: Covering the pan traps heat and moisture so the mochi cooks evenly.

-Occasionally lift the lid to check if the mochi starts to puff.
-If the bottom develops golden toast marks in one spot (see the picture), press down gently once to encourage even toasting.
+If the bottom develops golden toast marks in only one spot (see image), press down gently once to encourage even toasting.

-Preheat: Place the oven rack in the middle position and preheat the broiler on High, or a toaster oven at 400ºF (200ºC), for 3 minutes.
-Place the mochi on top of an ungreased oven-safe wire rack set in a baking sheet.Broil: Put them in the oven.
-Set the timer for 3 minutes.
+Preheat: Place the oven rack in the middle position.
+Preheat the broiler on High or a toaster oven at 400ºF (200ºC) for 3 minutes.
+Place the mochi on top of an ungreased, oven-safe wire rack set in a baking sheet.Broil: Put in the preheated oven and set the timer for 3 minutes.

 After 3 minutes, flip the mochi.
 The top should be light golden and slightly puffed.